History of Myanmar: Post World War II

 Aung San also succeeded in concluding an agreement with ethnic minorities for a unified Burma at the Panglong Conference on 12 February, celebrated since as 'Union Day'.
-U Aung Zan Wai, U Pe Khin, Myoma U Than Kywe, Major Aung, Sir Maung Gyi and Dr. Sein Mya Maung. were most important negotiators and leaders of the historical pinlon (panglong) Conference negotiated with Burma national top leader General Aung San and other top leaders in 1947.
+U Aung Zan Wai, U Pe Khin, Myoma U Than Kywe, Major Aung, Sir Maung Gyi, and Dr. Sein Mya Maung.
+The most important negotiators and leaders of the historical pinlon (panglong) Conference negotiated with the Burmese national top leader, General Aung San, and other top leaders in 1947.
 All these leaders decided to join to form the Union of Burma.
-Union day celebration is one of the greatest in the history of Burma.
+Union Day celebration is one of the greatest in the history of Burma.
 The popularity of the AFPFL, now dominated by Aung San and the Socialists, was eventually confirmed when it won an overwhelming victory in the April 1947 constituent assembly elections.
 On 19 July 1947 U Saw, a conservative pre-war Prime Minister of Burma, engineered the assassination of Aung San and several members of his cabinet including his eldest brother Ba Win, while meeting in the Secretariat.
 19 July has been commemorated since as Martyrs' Day.
 Shortly after, rebellion broke out in the Arakan led by the veteran monk U Seinda, and it began to spread to other districts.

-Thakin Nu, the Socialist leader, was now asked to form a new cabinet, and he presided over Burmese independence which was established under the Burma Independence Act 1947 on 4 January 1948.
+Thakin Nu, the Socialist leader, was now asked to form a new cabinet, and he presided over Burmese independence, which was established under the Burma Independence Act 1947 on 4 January 1948.
 The popular sentiment to part with the British was so strong at the time that Burma opted not to join the Commonwealth of Nations, unlike India or Pakistan.